 The most important thing you can do to qualify for a stated income second-mortgage or equity loan is to try to have as stable income as possible in the two years before you apply for the loan.
 Also, make certain that your bank statements closely track what is on your P&L statement.

 If you do these things, you should be in a better position find self-employed loan solutions and you’ll be on your way to qualify for a no income verification loan or stated income HELOC in the very near future.
-In 2024, we have noticed more lenders have been rolling out new 2nd mortgage programs that are not requiring traditional income documentation.
+In 2024, we have noticed more lenders have been rolling out new 2nd mortgage loans that are not requiring traditional income documentation.
 Compare the HELOC and home equity loan options with no income verified.

-What Are the Down Payment Requirements on a No Income Mortgage or Bank Statement Loan in 2023?
+What Are the Down Payment Requirements on a No Income Mortgage or Bank Statement Loan in 2024?

 If you are self-employed and don’t have steady income, you may wonder if you can be approved for a mortgage.